 However, in order to verify that a BP actually behaves as expected, additional domain knowledge is required.
-In this respect, the application of wellestablished techniques stemming from the area of Knowledge Representation in the domains of BP modeling (Hepp et al., 2005; Lin, 2008; Weber et al., 2010) and Web Services (Burstein et al., 2004; Fensel et al., 2006) has been shown as a promising approach.
+In this respect, the application of well-established techniques stemming from the area of Knowledge Representation in the domains of BP modeling [8, 11, 26] and Web Services [2, 6] has been shown as a promising approach.
 In particular, the use of computational ontologies is the most established approach for representing in a machine processable way the knowledge about the domain where business processes operate, providing formal definitions for the basic entities involved in a process, such as activities, actors, data items, and the relations between them.
 However, there are still several open issues regarding the combination of BP modeling languages (with their execution semantics) and ontologies, and the accomplishment of behavioral reasoning tasks involving both these components.

 The main objective of this paper is to design a framework for representing and reasoning about business process knowledge from both the procedural and ontological point of views.
-To achieve this goal, we do not propose yet another business process modeling language, but we provide a rule-based framework for reasoning about process-related knowledge expressed by using de-facto standards for BP modeling, like BPMN (OMG, 2011), and ontology definition, like OWL (Hitzler et al., 2009).
+To achieve this goal, we do not propose yet another business process modeling language, but we provide a rule-based framework for reasoning about process-related knowledge expressed by using de-facto standards for BP modeling, like BPMN [17], and ontology definition, like OWL [9].
 To this end we define a rule-based procedural semantics for a relevant fragment of BPMN, and we extend it in order to take into account OWL annotations that describe preconditions and effects of activities and events occurring within a BP.
-Our procedural BP semantics seamlessly integrates with OWL-RL (Hitzler et al., 2009), a fragment of the OWL ontology language which has a suitable rule-based presentation, and is achieving increasing success because it constitutes an excellent compromise between expressivity and efficiency.
+Our procedural BP semantics seamlessly integrates with OWL-RL [9], a fragment of the OWL ontology language which has a suitable rule-based presentation, and is achieving increasing success because it constitutes an excellent compromise between expressivity and efficiency.